fun things to do with kids in london england - family travel

 kids books london england

-This is London - kids books London
+This is London kids

 Take a trip through London, old and new – the smallest church St. Ethelburga, Piccadilly Circus, Guardsmen in front of Buckingham Palace, Trafalgar Square, tea time at four, Tower of London, the Underground trains, mummies in the British Museum, the Old Curiosity Shop, and more.
 Whimsical illustrations capture the panorama and fun of London, this is a classic.
 (Picture book)